rkendall/reffix/README.md

 }
 ```

 You can add as many modes as you want and select them from the command line using the `-m` switch.
 Each new mode will be merged with `default`, so you need only include the properties you wish to overrride.
-For example, adding the following to a `.depdocrc` file will exclude all `test` and `qa` directories from parsing, and it will allow you to use the command-line option `-m myMode` to search for only `*.jsx` files that reference `*.js` files.
+For example, adding the following to a `.refixrc` file will exclude all `test` and `qa` directories from parsing, and it will allow you to use the command-line option `-m myMode` to search for only `*.jsx` files that reference `*.js` files.

 ```javascript
 {